KxSystems/docs/docs/cloud/azure/architecture.md

 -   On message receipt: insert into local, in-memory tables.
 -   End of Day receipt: usually writes intraday data down then sends a new End-of-Day message to the HDB.
-Optionally RDB sorts certain tables (e.g. by sym and time) to speed up queries.
+Optionally RDB sorts certain tables (for example, by sym and time) to speed up queries.

 An RDB can operate in single or multi-input mode.
 The default mode is single input in which user queries are served sequentially and queries